michaeljclark/glxsync/README.md

 `_NET_WM_SYNC_REQUEST` atom in the `_WM_PROTOCOLS` property along with the IDs for two XSync counters in the `_NET_WM_SYNC_REQUEST_COUNTER` property.

-The first counter is used for basic synchonization which is a mechanism for synchronized updates in response to `ConfigureNotify` events.
-The second counter is used for extended synchonization, which in addition to being used for sycnronized updates in response to configuration changes, provides a more general mechanism that can be used for synchonization of regular frames.
+The first counter is used for basic synchronization which is a mechanism for synchronized updates in response to `ConfigureNotify` events.
+The second counter is used for extended synchronization, which in addition to being used for synchronized updates in response to configuration changes, provides a more general mechanism that can be used for synchronization of regular frames.

-The compositor detects clients that advertise extended synchronization from the presense of the two counters.
+The compositor detects clients that advertise extended synchronization from the presence of the two counters.
 The first counter is ignored when extended synchronization is being used.
-During window resizes the compositor sends `_NET_WM_SYNC_REQUEST` messages containing a synchronization serial number that is used to initiate syncrhonized rendering.
+During window resizes the compositor sends `_NET_WM_SYNC_REQUEST` messages containing a synchronization serial number that is used to initiate synchronized rendering.
 These synchronized render requests begin three phase updates:

 - serial number stored in the extended counter in the `ConfigureNotify` event.